jjose14-Jacob-Jose/SER515-Spring22-Team12/README.md

   Conclusively, the wheels are working well as of now with improvements required in the setting the friction property.
 And the jump feature needs to be added in the wheels.

+Things accomplished after testing:

+In the testing of wheels, as a part of my task I have mentioned the things that has to be done.
+Some of the things that are required features in the project need to be implemented.
+Some examples of the tasks which need to be done are:
+-Adjusting the friction properly.
+-Adding the jump feature to the wheels.
+-Chassis for wheels has to be implemented.
+-Controlling of wheels need to be improved.
+These requirements are now fulfilled, and the work has been finished.
+The work done regarding these tasks is stated below:
+->The Jump feature is now added for the wheels.
+A new task namely Implementation of jump in wheels was done.
+I implemented jump by creating a new project in unity and creating a dummy object.
+This object was assigned as a rigid body and was enabled with the jump.
+Some obstacles were also created and the object was able to do jump over them.
+This feature then to be integrated with the wheels.
+It might be needed that this feature to be modified for the final integration of various components and can be updated accordingly.

+-> The next feature is the friction of wheels.
+Friction has to be adjusted so that the wheels do not slide on sudden stoppage.
+Earlier when wheels were stopped all of a sudden, they used to move some distance before stopping completely.
+But now this property is been perfectly modified and now the rover wheels stops as required.

+->Chassis is an important feature which has to implement so that the rover wheels can be connected with the body without showing any gap.
+Earlier some gap was there between wheels and body and to eliminate this gap and for proper connection, chassis has to be implemented.
+Chassis are now implemented by Krishna and now properly installed.
+The code regarding this is also pushed using a commit on github.

+->The controlling of the wheels is now improved considerably.
+Adjusting some properties like its friction, suspension and mass(according to gravity) has helped in improving it.

+-> Making rover wheels move without keyboard inputs will be done in later sprints.